Potts model on recursive lattices: some new exact results: Kagome lattice strip to

+It is now straightforward to obtain the eigenvalues of this two by two matrix.
+They will not be written here explicitly but, as explained above, they are used to calculate the internal energy and specific heat that are displayed in Fig. \ref{kag_plots}.

+Due to frustration, a finite zero-temperature internal energy is observed for $q=2$ in the antiferromagnetic regime ($v=-1$).
+It is actually not hard to find the exact ground state configuration which consists of only two edges per unit cell with energy $-J$.
+Since there are five sites per unit cell, the energy per site becomes $-2J/5=-0.4J$ as observed in Fig. \ref{kag_plots}a.
+For larger values of $q$ there is no frustration and the energy goes to zero as $v\rightarrow -1$.
+At low temperatures on the ferromagnetic side ($v\rightarrow \infty$) the ground state consists always in an alignment of all the spins.
+Thus, each one of the eight edges in the unit cell will have energy $-J$, resulting in an energy per site of $-8J/5=-1.6J$, as shown in Fig. \ref{kag_plots}a.

+The specific heat presents a peak in the ferromagnetic side, which is related to the phase transition known to be present in the 2D kagome lattice.
+As the strip widens, the peak will evolve into a characteristic discontinuity of the transition.
+Furthermore, since the Wu conjecture \cite{Wu79} determines with great accuracy that the ferromagnetic critical points are located at $v_c(q=2)\approx 1.542$, $v_c(q=3)\approx 1.876$ and $v_c(q=4)\approx 2.156$ \footnote{The Wu conjecture is known to be wrong, albeit quite precise.}, we know that the position of the peaks will move to the left for wider strips.

+As expected, the Potts antiferromagnet is much more complicated.
+The $q=2$ case on the kagome lattice has been solved exactly \cite{Syozi_72} and it is known to present no phase transition at any temperature.
+Moreover, it is expected that the $q=3$ model is critical at zero temperature \cite{PhysRevB.45.7536,Kondev96} and that it remains noncritical for any $q>3$.
+Thus, the peaks for $v<0$ observed in Fig. \ref{kag_plots}b are not expected to evolve into phase transition divergences as the strip widens for $q=2,4$; whereas for $q=3$ we do expect that to be the case.
+It is interesting to note that indeed the most pronounced maxima corresponds to $q=3$.

-In previous sections we have demonstrated the versatility of the deletion-contraction procedure in handling basically any lattice strip of width $L_y=2$.
-We will now show that the method can also be applied to wider strips.
-So far, the calculations have been simple enough so that they can be managed by hand.
-Nevertheless, as the strips become wider, the size of the transfer matrices grows rapidly and performing the corresponding calculations requires the assistance of a computer software.
-In particular, the size of the transfer matrix for a kagom\'e strip of {\it odd} width $L_y$ under free boundary conditions is given by Catalan's number,
+So far we have demonstrated the versatility of the deletion-contraction procedure in handling lattice strips of width $L_y=2$.
+We will now consider wider strips.
+As the strips become wider, the size of the transfer matrices grows rapidly and performing the corresponding calculations requires the assistance of a computer software.
+In particular, the size of the transfer matrix for a kagome strip of {\it odd} width $L_y$ under free boundary conditions is given by Catalan's number,

-which gives the number of non-crossing partitions of the set $\{1,2,...,L_y\}$.\footnote{For {\it even} widths $L_y$ the size is reduced due to reflection symmetry.} Thus, for a kagom\'e strip of width $L_y=5$ we need to calculate a $42 \times 42$ transfer matrix.
+which gives the number of non-crossing partitions of the set $\{1,2,...,L_y\}$.\footnote{For {\it even} widths $L_y$ the size is reduced due to reflection symmetry.} For instance, for a kagome strip of width $L_y=5$ we need to calculate a $42 \times 42$ transfer matrix.